 Lasagna is the ultimate comfort food.
 This four cheese lasagna is filled with gooey cheese and homemade pasta sauce.
-Paired with a salad and garlic bread this is a great meal for a large group.
+Pair it with a salad and garlic bread for a great meal for a large group.

 Lasagna has to be one of my favorite meals.
 It is great to bring to a potluck, freezes and reheats well and personally I think it tastes better the next day.

 - Mozzarella Cheese: Most of the time I use shredded mozzarella because that’s what I usually have in my refrigerator.
 You could also use low-moisture, part-skim slices.

 - Parmesan Cheese: I think freshly grated parmesan cheese tastes the best.
 Plus you get a pretty good arm work out.
 You could also use the pre-shredded parmesan cheese found in a plastic tub with the rest of the shredded cheeses.
 Avoid parmesan cheese found in the green cardboard container.
 It doesn’t melt properly.

 - Cottage Cheese: Cottage cheese is made from the curds of milk, either whole, part-skimmed, or skimmed.
 Cottage cheese is lower in fat than ricotta cheese and is often cheaper.
 Use small curd cottage cheese for the best texture.